-Figure 41 Sound energy density (in pJ/m3) of different vessel categories for each quarter and year in the North Sea.
-The top panel is for 63 Hz.
-The bottom panel is for 125 Hz.
+Figure 41 North Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter and year for (top) 63 Hz and (bottom) 125 Hz.

-At 63 Hz, the largest contributions to sound energy density are from CAR vessels (ranging from 39.4 to 60.0 %) and TGC vessels (ranging from 26.7 to 50.2 %).
-The RRO vessel category's contribution varies between 5.9 and 9.6 %.
-The PAS and CON vessel categories have the lowest contributions, ranging from 0.3 to 5.2 % and 1.8 to 3.2 %, respectively.
+At 63 Hz, the largest contributions to sound energy density are from CAR vessels (ranging from 62 to 68 %) and TGC vessels (ranging from 18 to 24 %).
+The RRO vessel category's contribution varies between 7 and 12 %.
+The PAS (less than 1 %) and CON (3 to 4 %) vessel categories have the lowest contributions.

-At 125 Hz, the contribution of CAR vessels (ranging from 37.8 to 45.0 %) appears to be the highest for most years.
-The contributions of RRO vessels (ranging from 26.6 to 34.76 %) and TGC vessels (ranging from 18.7 to 28.5 %) to 28.5 %) to annual sound energy density are close to CAR vessel contributions for some years.
-Once again, the PAS and CON vessel categories have the lowest contributions, ranging between 0.5 to 6.1 % and 1.8 to 2.6 %, respectively.
+At 125 Hz, the contribution of CAR vessels (ranging from 48 to 53 %) appears to be the highest for most years.
+The contributions of RRO vessels (ranging from 24 to 33 %) and TGC vessels (ranging from 13 to 18 %).
+Once again, the PAS (less than 2 %) and CON (2 to 3 %) vessel categories have the lowest contributions.

 Similar to other regions, there is a notable decrease in the sound energy density of the PAS vessel category during 2020 and 2021.
 However, the contribution of the PAS vessel category appears to increase after 2021.
-The sound energy density of TGC vessels shows an increasing trend until 2020, after which temporal variations become very small.
 The sound energy density of RRO and CON vessels is slightly decreasing after 2019 for both frequencies.
 CAR vessels exhibit a slight decrease until 2020, followed by fluctuations in their sound energy density after 2020, with a very slowly decreasing trend.
-For the sum of all vessel categories, there is a slowly increasing time trend at 63 Hz, whereas there is a decreasing time trend at 125 Hz.
-This difference in the temporal trend could be attributed to the higher sound energy density of the TGC vessel category at 63 Hz compared to other categories.
+For the sum of all vessel categories, there is a slowly decreasing time trend at both frequencies.

-Figure 42 Sound energy density (in pJ/m3) of different vessel categories in the North Sea for each quarter in chronological order at 63 Hz.
+Figure 42 North Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter in chronological order at 63 Hz.

-Figure 43 Sound energy density (in pJ/m3) of different vessel categories in the North Sea for each quarter in chronological order at 125 Hz.
+Figure 43 North Sea: Sound energy density (in pJ/m) of different vessel categories for each quarter in chronological order at 125 Hz.